Infineon/arduino-core-psoc6/docs/installation-instructions.rst

 .. image:: img/install_preferences_json.png
     :width: 600

-To install the boards, navigate to *Tools > Board > Boards Manager...* and search for *PSoC*.
+To install the boards, navigate to *Tools > Board > Boards Manager...* and search for *PSOC*.
 You will see options to install the board files for the microcontrollers.
 Click *Install* to add the boards to your Arduino IDE.

 .. image:: img/install_board_manager_entry.png
     :width: 600

-In the boards list *Tools > Board*, you will now find the supported PSoC™ microcontroller boards.
+In the boards list *Tools > Board*, you will now find the supported PSOC™ microcontroller boards.

 .. image:: img/install_board_list.png
     :width: 600